 It’s been about two weeks since our wedding, and I couldn’t be happier that I made my own wedding cake.
 However, this isn’t the right decision for everyone.
 There’s a lot you should think about before you decide to make your own wedding cake.

 In retrospect, I couldn’t imagine it any other way.
-I’d been daydreaming about our wedding cake since Stephen and I got engaged.
+I’d been daydreaming about our wedding cake since we got engaged.
 In my mind, I pictured something simple, elegant, and decorated with fresh flowers.

 Somehow I managed to make our cake ahead of time, deliver it to the venue the morning of our wedding, and had the time of my life on our wedding day.